 - 4. I am better than no one . . .

 - 5. Don’t live in Wimp City.

 2. Our Need to Contribute.

 3. Our Need to Feel Connected.

 4. Connecting with the people close to us.

 Category Archives: The Tyranny of the Should – our expectations of the world.

 In the sentence, ‘I should study if I want to pass the test.’ the word ‘should’ is appropriate.
 It’s commonsense.
-However, we sometimes we adopt beliefs based not on common sense, but on values, and those beliefs can be unrealistic and … Continue reading
+However, we sometimes we adopt beliefs based not on common sense, but on values, and those beliefs can be unhelpful.
+In … Continue reading